 Scammers are incredibly proficient at making perfect copies of popular platforms.
 They will mirror the design, the colors, and even the login screens.
 When a user enters their credentials into one of these fake sites, the scammers immediately use those details on the real site to drain wallets.
 This is why links found on social media or unverified wikis are almost always traps.

 To combat cloning, legitimate platforms historically use a "canary"—a digitally signed document containing a recent date and news headline to prove the administrators still control the site.
 However, in a high-risk environment, even these can be faked or ignored by rushed users.
+Understanding phishing on onion sites is critical for anyone navigating these URLs.

 Security Risks Most People Overlook